 The SCSA works to increase, wherever and whenever possible your reimbursement.
 We meet regularly with the state based payers of Medicaid, BCBS, Workers Comp and SC State Health Plan, and we communicate with various national commercial payers when needed.

 The Federal 'No Surprises Act' has changed the game in favor of the insurance industry.
 Together with the ASA, the SCSA is working to address the unfair advantages being sought out by the health insurance industry.
+To that end, the IDRC (Independent Dispute Resolution Commission) has been suspended after overwhelming complaints from physicians and other providers who allege abuses in the program.
+Stay tuned for how and if this will be repaired.

 How do I get Involved?